Assistant Professor in Creative Writing

 Selected Awards and Honors

-2016: Archie Fund for the Arts and Humanities grant from Wake Forest University in support of travel to the European Organization for Nuclear Research (CERN) and related creative and scholarly research
+2016: Archie Fund for the Arts and Humanities grant from Wake Forest University in support of travel to the European Organization for Nuclear Research (CERN) and related research

 2014: Starlight in Two Million: A Neo-Scientific Novella is included by Alastair Brotchie in the permanent collection of the ‘Pataphysical Museum at The London Institute of ‘Pataphysics